Design Project

 Physical prototype of the mushroom system

+We built a working prototype to illustrate the physical and tactile interactions of the design.
 This prototype have a rotation mechanisms to achieve the rotation of the mama mushroom's cap.
 We also used Arduino, touch sensors, and color-changing LEDs to create the interaction of padding mama mushroom and then the baby mushroom change color.

 Side view of the rotation mechanism